inyourtime/hapi-scalar/README.md

 ## Features

-- Serves beautiful Scalar UI at a configurable route (default: `/scalar`)
+- Serves the beautiful Scalar UI at a configurable route (default: `/scalar`)
 - Auto-detects and integrates with hapi-swagger configurations
 - Supports both static and dynamic configuration
 - TypeScript support